Vytenis Andriukaitis: Under Soviet rule

 Andriukaitis was an active participant in the anti-Soviet underground movement.
 In 1976 Andriukaitis started his career in politics as a member of the underground Social Democratic movement, participating in their many activities.
 He was a founder of the University of Antanas Strazdelis, an underground "university", where members of the resistance movement studied works of the prohibited authors, exchanged books from personal libraries and practiced a humanist way of life (1975–1982).
 The "university" rejected dictatorship, nazism, fascism, autocratic regimes or nationalism and united students by promoting values of democracy, pluralism, multi-party politics, freedom of ideas, philosophy and religion and diversity.

 In 1976 Andriukaitis was arrested and questioned by the KGB, and forced by the Soviet government to not leave Ignalina for three years, where he was under supervision by the local KGB office.

 During 1988–1989 Andriukaitis actively supported the restoration of the LSDP (Social Democratic Party of Lithuania).
 As a deputy chairman of LSDP, he pioneered the re-establishment of its steering group, was also a member of the Lithuanian Reform Movement Sąjūdis and participated in the preparation and legalisation of LSDP Lithuanian Movement programmes for elections to the Lithuanian SSR Supreme Council.
 During this period he was also a member of the working group for the development of the strategy for LSSR self-sufficiency (in regards to social security, health care reform and public administration).

-After Soviet rule
+After Soviet occupation

 In 1990 Andriukaitis was elected a Supreme Soviet Deputy for Lithuanian Republic, a chair he held until 1992.
 He was also a member of the Committee of Health and Social Affairs, chairman of Health Subcommittee, member of a working group which prepared the charter of March 11 in advance of the 1990 signing of the Act of the Re-Establishment of the State of Lithuania.
 He was also a member of a working group on National Science and National Health Concept Development during these years.

 In 1990 he became a delegation member in the Baltic Assembly at the Parliament of the Republic of Lithuania, the position he held until 2004.

 Andriukaitis was also one of the co-authors of the Constitution of the Republic of Lithuania, which was adopted in 1992.